redwoodjs/redwood/docs/docs/prerender.md

 }
 ```

-In these renderData scripts you have full access to your database using prisma and all your services, should you need it.
+In these routeHooks scripts you have full access to your database using prisma and all your services, should you need it.
 You use `import { db } from '$api/src/lib/db'` to get access to the `db` object.

 With the config above three separate pages will be written: `web/dist/blog-post/1.html`, `web/dist/blog-post/2.html`, `web/dist/blog-post/3.html`.
 If it's just three pages like this, it's no problem.
 But this easily and quickly explodes to thousands of pages, which will make your build process really slow, so please be careful with how many pages you prerender.